 While other spheres of engineering skills training have been addressed in the business, there has been a marked absence of training future engineers within Electricity Services.
-This area of skills development has now been identified and we have been registered with ECSA.
-The (GIP) program model used corporately has been adapted to suit the needs of Electricity Services and will be launched within Electricity Services in 2012.
-It is planned to accommodate 3 graduates as per the model guidelines.
-Students will be recruited from the university graduate pool for the first intake and subsequent intakes will include BSc bursary holders from within Electricity Services.
+This area of skills development has now been identified and we have registered with ECSA under Commitment and Undertaking Number CU2011006P to train pupil engineers.
+The (GIP) program model used corporately has been adapted to suit the needs of Electricity Services and was launched within Electricity Services in 2012.
+We have planned to accommodate 3 graduates as per the model guidelines.
+Students were recruited from the university graduate pool for the first intake and subsequent intakes will include BSc bursary holders from within Electricity Services.